doctoron/Train-Scheduler-Basic-/README.md

 # Train-Scheduler-Basic-
 This assignment involved the use of Firebase database to host arrival and departure data using Moment.js to provide updated train data.
-It proved to be challenging and rewarding.
-# Firebase Assignment - Train Scheduler (Basic - Recommended)

 ### Overview

-In this assignment, you'll create a train schedule application that incorporates Firebase to host arrival and departure data.
-Your app will retrieve and manipulate this information with Moment.js.
-This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+In the creation of a train schedule application that incorporates Firebase to host arrival and departure data, retrieval and manipulation of information was accomplished with Moment.js.
+This website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Calculations are made from the current time and zone coordinates.

 - - -

 ### Setup

-* We'll leave that up to you -- however you like.
-Just make sure you're using Firebase to store data, GitHub to backup your project, and GitHub Pages to host your finished site.
+* Confirmed Firebase storage of data, GitHub for backup, and Github Pages hosting of the site.

 ### Submission on BCS

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!
+* The Github appication was deployed on the via the  https://Github.io link AND the link to the Github Repository was provided

-### Instructions
+### Specifications met

-* Make sure that your app suits this basic spec:
+* This app suits the following basic spec:

-  * When adding trains, administrators should be able to submit the following:
+  * When adding trains, currently anyone will be able to submit the following using a desktop browser:

     * Train Name